Bro-11/Indie-Bot/README.md

 # Indie-Bot
 A self-hosted bot made for smaller Discord communities
-Made to be easy to setup and easy to use!
+Made to be easy to setup and even easier to use!

 # Setup
 You can find the setup guide [here](setup.md)!